Drosera paradoxa. Photo by Mach Fukada.

 Adult plants are best managed if grown in small pots in trays of water.
 The water level can be higher in summer and lower or even allowed to dry for a few days between waterings during the winter.
 The most difficult aspect is maintaining warm temperatures in temperate regions.
 Some growers put seed starting mats (i.e. heating mats) under the trays of water or terrarium.

 If you care that the plants you grow are correctly identified, make sure you get seeds and/or plants from a reputable grower.
 The hybrids on this page were from ICPS Seed Bank seeds where the donor listed the seeds based on the seed parent while the pollen parent could have been any other of the plants he had flowering at the same time.
-The flowers of the Drosera petiolaris-group species are self incompatible.
+The flowers of the Drosera petiolaris complex species are self incompatible.
 You have to have two unrelated plants of the same species blooming at the same time and generally have to hand pollinate the flowers to get seeds purely of that species.
 In getting plants make sure the grower did not match a hybrid to the species that looks most like the plants they have.

 -- John Brittnacher